cklll/simple_blog/README.md

 - Not use ansible-vault to store K8s secret.
 Use something like HashiCorp Vault
 - Run Redis on K8s (learning purpose)
 - Run PostgreSQL on K8s (learning purpose)
+- Use environment variable to control cron schedule and other config (`application.yml`)